Constructing Confidence Intervals for 'the' Generalization Error -- a Comprehensive Benchmark Study: Empirical examination

-Given the excellent performance of the \NConservativeZ{} and Nested CV methods on small data, we decided to explore the option of drastically reducing their parameters and, thereby, the overall computational cost, and additionally apply these two methods to large data. \Cref{fig:FourthRound} compares the result with the \NCorrectedT{} method with $25$ repetitions, which performed best on large data based on our previous analyses.
+Based on our previous analysis, the \NCorrectedT{} method with $25$ repetitions performed best on large data.
+Given the excellent performance of the \NConservativeZ{} and Nested CV methods on small data, we decided to explore the option of drastically reducing their iterations and, thereby, the overall computational cost, and apply these two methods to large data as well.
+This is obviously relevant for realistic, modern experiments where data is often larger and inducers (including tuning) are often computationally costly.

+Additionally, as described in \Cref{subchap:exp_config}, we investigated the performance of these three CI methods for XGBoost and an MLP as well as on high-dimensional data (where all three performed very well, see \Cref{app:highdim}).